-(ii) if the nature of the trust or equivalent means that it is not possible to identify each beneficiary—a description of each class of beneficiary.6-7 Beneficial owners of the customer
+(ii) if the nature of the trust or equivalent means that it is not possible to identify each beneficiary—a description of each class of beneficiary.

+(3) In circumstances where subsection (2) applies and the reporting entity has established, on reasonable grounds, a matter mentioned in subparagraph (2)(c)(i) or (ii), the reporting entity is also taken to have established on reasonable grounds, for the purposes of paragraph 28(2)(e) of the Act, whether any person on whose behalf the customer is receiving the designated service is a politically exposed person or a person designated for targeted financial sanctions.

+6-7 Beneficial owners of the customer

 (1) For the purposes of paragraph 28(6)(b) of the Act, a reporting entity is taken to have established on reasonable grounds the matter mentioned in paragraph 28(2)(d) of the Act (the identity of any beneficial owners of the customer) in relation to the customer if the reporting entity has established on reasonable grounds that: